 - Most Recent Track - Picks any track at random from your library within the selected Type and from the most recently played tracks.

-Your Selection Algorithm for each track follows the Separation Rules in the AutoDJ Settings.
-This lets you have fine control over how often albums, artists and tracks can be picked to play by AutoDJ and ClockWheels.
+It is important to keep in mind that the default track selection rules are set by your AutoDJ Separation Rules configuration.
+ClockWheels follows these rules as well.
+Your ClockWheels Selection Algorithm for each track follows the Separation Rules in the AutoDJ Settings.
+This lets you have fine control over how often albums, artists and tracks can be picked to play by both AutoDJ and ClockWheels.

 Creating and Scheduling a ClockWheel